Thomas-Rauter/Thomas-Rauter.github.io/courses.md

 ---
 layout: default
-title: Courses and Books
+title: Courses
 ---

-# Courses and Books
+# Courses

-Welcome to the courses and books section of my portfolio.
-Here, I share the educational programs I have completed and the books I have studied to expand my professional skills.
+Welcome to the courses section of my portfolio.
+Here, I list the educational programs I have completed to expand my professional (data science)  skills.
 While I completed many different courses throughout my professional journey (for example as part of my Bachelor's and Master's degrees) here I want to focus on those that are relevant for data science.

-## Courses, Self-Directed Learning
+## Self-Directed Learning

 ---
 <br>